 The best of both worlds

 If you’re still not sure whether staying onsite or offsite will work for your family, there may be a compromise that ticks some of each of the boxes.
 Within walking distance to Disney Springs is the Disney Springs Resort Area.
 This includes hotels from brands such as Hilton, Wyndham, and Holiday Inn, all on Disney property.
 The hotels here have offer some of the perks of staying at an onsite Disney Resort: you are still immersed in the Disney bubble, with the hotels offering Disney merchandise in their gift shops, as well as ticket and reservation options at the concierge.
 You also have a complimentary shuttle bus to get you to and from the parks, making it easy to take that mid-afternoon break.
 The hotels are generally cheaper than Disney resorts, saving you some money to spend on the amazing shops and restaurants a short walk away at Disney Springs.
 You will also have the freedom to walk another short distance in the opposite direction to visit Crossroads, a shopping village with a number of great food options as well as a grocery store.
-We recently stayed at the Doubletree at Disney Springs, and found it provided a great balance between staying onsite and offsite.
+Leah over at Five for the Road stayed at the Lake Buena Vista Resort, a Disney Springs Resort property, this year and had a wonderful time; read this post from her about why she loved this hotel so much.
 For more information on Disney Springs resorts, check out this website.

 Where do you choose to stay when you visit Walt Disney World?
 Let me know in the comments!